fkndns/dnsCaitlyn/README.md

 Draws are draws cmon
-Pots = Automatically uses Pots or Refillable at 70% health or lower, uses Cookies at 30% health or 20% Mana Auto Heal / Barrier if ur under 30% health and an enemy is attacking u
+Pots = Automatically uses Pots or Refillable at 70% health or lower, uses Cookies at 30% health or 20% Mana Auto Heal / Barrier if ur under 30% health and an enemy is attacking u Auto QSS / Cleanse = uses all qss items and summoner cleans when u are hard cced in a fight Evade = evading checked spells with galeforce / flash (flash only if below 40% health) DodgeAssist = gives direction assist to dodge skillshots as natural as possible KiteAssist = Keeps u in a kiting range in combo & harass mode, so u dont get to close to an enemmy

 have fun with it and send me Feedback (games, op gg. literally anything)